Having a documented content marketing strategy impacts your content performance and ROI:

 The bottom line?
 Give your readers something they’ll love and share.

 Brand trust influences conversions, customer loyalty, SEO and more.
-That’s why it’s critical to build trust by showcasing your brand’s natural expertise throughout your content strategy.
+That’s why building a content strategy around your brand’s natural expertise is critical.

 For example, if your company sells photography supplies, you should stick to topics related to photography rather than optometry.